Quantcast

 • I added a cup of raw honey to the warm elderberry liquid, stirred well, waited for the mixture to cool, and decanted it into a sterilized, 3/4-quart canning jar.

-• After putting a lid on the jar, I set it into the refrigerator.
+• After putting a lid on the jar, I set it in the refrigerator.
 As long as I keep it cold, my elderberry syrup should last the winter.

 I’ll take (or administer) a “medicinal” teaspoonful after exposure to a respiratory infection or at the first sign of one and then every 3 hours or so if a cold or flu does attack.
 The honeyed syrup also makes an effective cough suppressant.
 The sweet syrup can also flavor a cup of winter tea or top a fruit dessert.